LucasDelfino92/morrowindsharp/main2.md

 - After installation, hide the **textures\tew\Watch the Skies\blight\tew_blight_3.dds** and **textures\tew\Watch the Skies\foggy\tew_foggy_6.dds** files.
 These sky textures are very jarring when compared with the rest.

 [**Blighted Blight**](https://www.nexusmods.com/morrowind/mods/48631)
 Implements the possibility of contracting blight diseases while out in a blight storm.
 For use with **Watch the Skies**, which includes an increasing chance of Blight throughout Vvardenfell before the Main Quest is complete.
+For a standalone implementation of said feature, check out [**Creeping Blight**](https://www.nexusmods.com/morrowind/mods/47904).

 [**Weather Adjuster**](https://www.nexusmods.com/morrowind/mods/46816)
 Regional weather colours, skies and lighting.
 Visual weather editor and region-based presets.
 Seamless transitions between regions.